 Puyi, Inc. is a holding company with no material operations of its own.
-We conduct our operations primarily through our wholly-owned subsidiaries in which we hold equity interest and the consolidated VIEs through contractual arrangements in China.
+We conduct our operations primarily through our wholly-owned subsidiaries in which we hold equity interest and the VIEs through contractual arrangements in China.
 As a result, our ability to pay dividends depends upon dividends paid by our wholly owned subsidiaries.
 If our wholly-owned subsidiaries or any newly formed subsidiaries incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
-In addition, our wholly owned subsidiaries and the consolidated VIEs in China is required to pay dividends to us only out of its retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-Under PRC law, each of our wholly owned subsidiaries and the consolidated VIEs in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve funds reach 50% of its registered capital.
-In addition, our wholly foreign-owned subsidiary in China may allocate a portion of its after-tax profits based on PRC accounting standards to enterprise expansion funds and staff bonus and welfare funds at its discretion, and each of the consolidated VIEs may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
+In addition, our wholly owned subsidiaries and regulations.
+Under PRC law, each of our wholly owned subsidiaries and the VIEs in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve funds reach 50% of its registered capital.
+In addition, our wholly foreign-owned subsidiary in China may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends.
-Remittance of dividends by a wholly foreign-owned company out of China is subject to examination by the banks designated by the SAFE.
+Remittance of dividends by a wholly foreign-owned subsidiary owned company out of China is subject to examination by the banks designated by the SAFE.
 We currently plan to reinvest all earnings from our wholly-owned subsidiary in China to its business development and do not plan to request dividend distributions from it.